- March 19, 2019

 Sometimes hearing aids are not the easiest gadgets to take care of.
-Although most hearing aids today are designed to be as high quality and resilient as possible, they are still vulnerable to day to day use.
+Most hearing aids today are still vulnerable to day to day use, even though they are designed to be as high quality and resilient as possible.
 So what causes hearing aid damage?

 Hearing aids are electronic gadgets, and like all electronics, they can be damaged when cleaned improperly.
 These small gadgets, though sophisticated, are typically exposed to conditions that are less than ideal.
 The existing moisture and earwax inside your ear canals can get into the receiver and the tubing, therefore, causing them to malfunction.

 To get rid of the earwax and moisture, the cleaning process requires the use of proper tools such as wax picks and the appropriate brushes for at-home cleaning.
 If left unchecked, ear wax can accumulate at the end of the hearing aid, therefore, leading to muffled sounds or whistling.
 Left for long enough, the receiver can damage altogether unless a pick and brush are used to get rid of the accumulated wax.
 Here are several more things to avoid when cleaning your hearing aid:

 - Never use household cleaning agents to clean your hearing aid